Special Burger Sauce

 Elevate your next burger with a generous drizzle of this Special Burger Sauce.
 It’s equally delicious when used as a dipping sauce for fries and onion rings or as a salad dressing.

-- I’ve made this recipe using onion powder in place of the grated onion but, the combination of fresh onion and onion powder is my preference.
-If you want to replace with all onion powder, start with 1 tsp, taste and adjust from there.
+• I’ve made this recipe using onion powder in place of the grated onion, but the combination of fresh onion and onion powder is my preference.
+If you want to replace with all onion powder, start with 1 teaspoon then taste and adjust from there.

 Thanks for visiting come back soon!